aospapp/aosp/tools/repohooks/README.md

 force your own quote handling.

 * `${PREUPLOAD_FILES}`: List of files to operate on.
+* `${PREUPLOAD_FILES_PREFIXED}`: A list of files to operate on.
+   Any string preceding/attached to the keyword ${PREUPLOAD_FILES_PREFIXED}
+   will be repeated for each file automatically.
+If no string is preceding/attached to the keyword, the previous argument will be repeated before each file.
 * `${PREUPLOAD_COMMIT}`: Commit hash.
 * `${PREUPLOAD_COMMIT_MESSAGE}`: Commit message.